The pet microchip: is it really necessary for animals in Italy?

 Our Yorkie, Effie's identity medal gives our telephone number on one side, and email with the single word "Chipped" on the other.

 The microchip: what is it - and does it hurt to put one in?

-- The microchip is exactly what the name implies: a tiny chip which is injected into the loose skin on the back of the animal's the neck, between the shoulders.
+- The microchip is exactly what the name implies: a tiny chip which is injected just below the skin.
 If your dog or cat has very thin skin, you may even be able to feel it.